‘Great founders need proven biotechnology’: Biotope Incubator on how to turn research into profit

 Biotope is unusual on this front in that it acts as both incubator and investor.
 Start-ups join the incubator for an initial three-week basecamp which effectively acts as a selection process for a €250k investment package that comes alongside 18 months of support and access to VIB’s experts and cutting-edge R&D facilities.

 Verween herself is a marine biologist by trade who gradually migrated into biotech start-ups.
-And having commercialised numerous patents herself, she launched Biotope to help those with good ideas but lacking the business acumen to bring them to market.
+After a spell as managing EIT Food’s RisingFoodStars community she joined VIB to launch Biotope to help those with good biotech but lacking the business acumen or the business start-ups who need to strengthen their biotechnology to bring them to market.

 The problem, she continues, is there was – and still is – too much belief among investors that the people who build a company are a done deal with a clean route for turning an idea borne in a lab into a revenue-driving business.

-Verween holds a refreshing attitude towards an agritech sector that often feels dominated by smart young guys with more PhDs than Isaac Asimov books.
+Verween holds a refreshing attitude towards an agritech sector that often feels dominated by smart young guys with PhDs.

-“Biotech has this fancy word but it can be much more basic,” she argues.
+“Biotech has this complex connotation, but it can be much more basic,” she argues.
 “We must step away from this typical ‘you need to have done deep-tech in a university lab for six years and need to wear your lab coat from morning till evening.’

 “We’ve had people who reached out to us without a PhD and asked if they can still apply.
 Which is the biggest nonsense when you’re an entrepreneur with a solution to a problem.”

 Verween is also intent on helping shift the sector’s gender balance.
-“I'm still blown away by going to these pitching competitions and seeing its 85% young, white guys, 30 to 40”.
-Among investors too, she says, “the analysts are very often the ladies but the higher up in management, the more males you have.”
+“I’m still blown away by going to these pitching competitions and seeing it’s 85% young, white guys, 30 to 40.”